dunxen/bolts/02-peer-protocol.md

 ### `channel_id`, v2

-For channels established using the v2 protocol, the `channel_id` is the SHA256(lesser-revocation-basepoint || greater-revocation-basepoint), where the lesser and greater is based off the order of the basepoint.
+For channels established using the v2 protocol, the `channel_id` is the `SHA256(lesser-revocation-basepoint || greater-revocation-basepoint)`, where the lesser and greater is based off the order of the basepoint.

-If the peer's revocation basepoint is unknown (e.g. `open_channel2` and `accept_channel2`), a temporary `channel_id` should be found by using a zeroed out basepoint for the unknown peer.
+When sending `open_channel2`, the peer's revocation basepoint is unknown.
+A `temporary_channel_id` must be computed by using a zeroed out basepoint for the non-initiator.

+When sending `accept_channel2`, the `temporary_channel_id` from `open_channel2`
+must be used, to allow the initiator to match the response to its request.

 #### Rationale

-These values must be remembered by both peers for correct operation anyway.
+The revocation basepoints must be remembered by both peers for correct operation anyway.
+They're known after the first exchange of messages, obviating the need for a `temporary_channel_id` in subsequent messages.
-They're known from the first exchange of messages, obviating the need for a `temporary_channel_id`.
-Finally, by mixing information from both sides, they avoid `channel_id` collisions.
+By mixing information from both sides, they avoid `channel_id` collisions, and they remove the dependency on the funding txid.

 ## Interactive Transaction Construction